mrozekma/got/doc/index.rst

    $ got --where project/repo
    $ got --local project/repo

-The argument is one or more :ref:`repospecs <repospec>`.
+The argument is one or more :ref:`extended repospecs <multipart_repospec>`.
 Got will output the local path to the requested repositories.
 In verbose mode, it will mention when a repository is being cloned for the first time.

 .. code-block:: text
    :emphasize-lines: 2-5